 If you are shooting events and news go for cameras with smaller sensors, they are very useful for their depth of field.

-How To Choose A Good Camera For Photography
+How To Choose One For Photography

 It requires deeper knowledge on the quality of work you are looking to deliver and finding the best feature-rich camera to get you there.